-Online Communication
+Communication Online

-Instructors are strongly advised to require students use their mail.utoronto.ca email addresses for all course-related communications, and you are encouraged to check this address regularly.
+Students are advised to use their mail.utoronto.ca email addresses for all course-related communications.
 University of Toronto email accounts are more secure, and are also governed by the institution's codes of conduct, meaning that the University has recourse to address any inappropriate communications (e.g. racist, aggressive, threatening, harassing, etc.) between students and other students as well as with the instructor.
-Additionally, University of Toronto email addresses are less likely to be redirected to spam and I encourage you to use them for course correspondence.
+Additionally, University of Toronto email addresses are less likely to be redirected to spam.

 Please feel free to reach out to me by email at any time.
 I will try to respond to emails within 48 hours, including weekends.
-I am happy to respond to long emails, but if you find it easier to PSY210H1 F Syllabus - Valid as of 2024-09-03 Page 5 discuss things in person, please also feel free to book a meeting with me to drop by office hours.
+I am happy to respond to long emails, but if you find it easier to discuss things in person, please also feel free to book a meeting with me to drop by office hours.